UBCO-COSC-310-Winter-2022-T2/the-project-project-ricky/milestone2.md

 ### Functional Requirements

 - The system will allow instructors to create and customize polls and quizzes which consist of multiple choice questions.
-- The system will allow instructors to either share their screens or have a pre-set written or image question.
+- The system will allow instructors to write the anser and choose the correct answer whicH will be correctly stored in the database.
 - The system will notify instructors of student responses in real-time using the Observer design pattern.
 - The system will be able to correctly present and store a students total grade for a class.
 - The system will incorporate game elements to keep students engaged, such as a leaderboard with a top 10.